Bylaws/Policy and Procedures Committee

-Association of SNAP Nutrition Education Administrators (ASNNA)’s mission is to improve the nutrition status of SNAP recipients and those eligible for SNAP-ED by utilizing comprehensive integrated approaches to nutrition education, obesity prevention, food security, and physical activity.
-We will work together to promote communication and serve as a nationwide resource for nutrition education and obesity prevention, build a network of experts, and create partnerships for development and policy advocacy.
+To improve the nutrition and health status of people eligible for SNAP by utilizing comprehensive integrated approaches to nutrition education, obesity prevention, nutrition security, and physical activity.
+To work together to promote communication and serve as a nationwide resource for nutrition education and obesity prevention, build a network of experts, and create partnerships for development and policy advocacy.

-ASNNA is a professional organization for SNAP-Ed administrators who:
+WHEREAS, ASNNA is a professional organization whose members:

-- Are dedicated to improving the nutritional status of the SNAP-Ed target audience, i.e., SNAP participants and low-income individuals eligible to receive SNAP, as well as individuals residing in communities with a significant low-income population by implementing strategies or interventions, among other health promotion efforts, to help the SNAP-Ed target audience establish healthy eating habits and a physically active lifestyle.
+- Are dedicated to improving the nutrition and health status of people eligible for SNAP by implementing strategies or interventions, among other health promotion efforts, to help establish healthy eating habits and a physically active lifestyle.

 - Work together to promote communication about program issues and successes at the state, regional, and national level.

-- Serve as a nationwide resource for nutrition education and obesity prevention, partnership development, and policy communication, education, and advocacy.
+- Collaborate and serve as a nationwide resource for nutrition education and obesity prevention, partnership development, and policy communication, education, and advocacy.

-- Advance successful practices that lead to the incorporation of the Dietary Guidelines for Americans, specifically in the SNAP-Ed target audience.
+- Advance successful practices that lead to the incorporation of the Dietary Guidelines for Americans into SNAP-Ed efforts.